1. What is Rehydration?

 11. What is property promotion, why is it required?

-When a property is Promoted, it is exposed to the orchestration/send port filters etc.
+Answer: When a property is Promoted, it is exposed to the orchestration/send port filters, etc.

 12. When you use Call Orchestration shape vs Start Orchestration shape?

-A Call Orchestration returns the control back to the caller.
-A Start Ochestration shape starts the orchestration in a non deterministic way.
+Answer: A Call Orchestration returns the control to the caller.
+A Start Orchestration shape starts the orchestration in a non-deterministic way.

-13. Does Biztalk Framework Is An Open Framework?
+13. Does the Biztalk Framework Is An Open Framework?

-The BizTalk Framework is a set of guidelines for driving the consistent adoption of XML to enable e Commerce and application integration.
+Answer: The BizTalk Framework is a set of guidelines for driving the consistent adoption of XML to enable e-Commerce and application integration.
 It is initiated by Microsoft and supported by a wide range of organizations.
-(BizTalk interview questions Latest 47)

 15. What Is Correlation In Context Of Biztalk Server?

-An Orchestration can have more than one instance running simultaneously.
-Even though each of those multiple instances perform the same action, it does it on different data contained within a message.
+Answer: An Orchestration can have more than one instance running simultaneously.
+Even though each of those multiple instances performs the same action, it does it on different data contained within a message.